yh63935/bakery-customer-counter/README.md

 Since I really enjoy baking, along with taking photos of food, this app theme is based off of imagined bakery.

-Based off of the Scrimba Counter App with some styling personalizations and customizations:
+Based off of the Scrimba Counter App with some added features/customizations and my own personalized design:

 Design:
 - app responsiveness for mobile as well as a soft pastel design